UF-Carpentry/2019-05-07_UFBI-IFAS_geospatial/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  If there are additional materials or services we can provide to help making learning easier for you (e.g., large-print handouts, sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+  If there are additional materials or services we can provide to help make learning easier for you (e.g., large-print handouts, sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
 </p>